emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 1. Retrieve books
 2. Change books' titles

-Following is a stripped down version of the RestController class that implements the API endpoints for our service (see the source code for the complete class).
+Following is a stripped down version of the RestController class that implements the API for our service (see the source code for the complete class).

 ```java